 Linton’s was a 24-hour diner located on the “Golden Strip.”
-After their gigs, jazz musicians would gather here and sometimes hold jam sessions.
+After their gigs, jazz musicians would hang out here, hold jam sessions to hone their craft, and exchange ideas.
 In an interview with All About Jazz, Jymie Merritt recalled:

 AAJ: That sounds like great fun and very productive at the same time.
 Another general location at around the same time, as I understand it, was on Columbia Avenue [now Cecil B. Moore Boulevard- eds.] in North Philadelphia near Temple University.
 There was a restaurant called Linton’s.

 JM: Oh, yeah.
 Right on Broad Street off Columbia Avenue.

 AAJ: Yes, exactly.
 And were you involved with the guys who used to gather there?